chazzka/clanekcathedral/clanek.md

 Both algorithms have to be trained on the regular dataset containing zero to no anomalies.
 This could be a problem in a production environment where anomalies are usual.
 Furthermore, without tedious hyperparameters tweaking, the One-class SVM algorithm showed more false positive findings as opposed to the Local Outlier Factor.
-However, such training is the only option when
+However, as shown in the article, such training is the only option when trying to label the previously unseen - novelty - datapoints.

 ## Conclusion